JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Motion sensor is added only after a motion is detected for the first time.

+It also requires ONVIF support on the device.
+If the device is not exposing Onvif interface (most likely if it is battery or solar powered), motion events will not work.

 - Make sure the camera has motion detection turned on
 - Make sure the camera has privacy mode turned off
 - Make sure the camera can see you and your movement